Mark Eichhorn turns 62 today.

-Mark Eichhorn turns 58 today.
-He was drafted by the Jays in the 2nd round, 30th overall, in the 1979 amateur draft, out of Cabrillo College, CA, where he played shortstop and pitched.
-He quickly rose thru the Jay’s farm system and made 7 starts for the Jays as a September call up in 1982.
-They didn’t go well, he went 0-3 with a 5.45 ERA and to make matters worse he suffered a shoulder injury.
-The injury cost him the speed off his fastball.
+The Blue Jays drafted him in the 2nd round, 30th overall, in the 1979 amateur draft, out of Cabrillo College, CA, where he played shortstop and pitched.
+Mark quickly rose through the Jays’ farm system and made 7 starts for the Jays as a September call-up in 1982.
+Unfortunately, they didn’t go well.
+He went 0-3 with a 5.45 ERA, and to make matters worse he suffered a shoulder injury.
+The injury cost him the speed of his fastball.

-Returning to the minors he learned to throw submarine style in the fall instructional league in 1984.
-As a right handed submarine pitcher, Mark threw, quite possibly, the slowest pitches in the majors.
+Returning to the minors, he learned to throw submarine style in the fall instructional league in 1984.
+As a right-handed submarine pitcher, Mark threw, quite possibly, the slowest pitches in the majors.
 He threw an extremely slow change-up, a ‘fastball’ and a slider.
-And with releasing the ball from very low to the ground, coming from behind a right handed batter, he had a huge split in his stats, righties couldn’t hit him at all, while lefties did pretty well against him.
-In 1986, his return year to the majors and his best season as a Jay, right handed batters only hit .135/.186/.165 against him, while lefties went .259/.345/.434.
+He had a massive split in his stats, releasing the ball from very low to the ground, coming from behind a right-handed batter.
+Righties couldn’t hit him, while lefties hit him pretty well.
+In 1986, his return year to the majors and his best season as a Jay, right-handed batters only hit .135/.186/.165 against him, while lefties went .259/.345/.434.

 It is hard to blame Williams for the overuse of Eichhorn.
-When you have a ‘get some shutout innings free card’, you tend to use it.
-Mark was terrific finishing the 1986 season 14-6 with 10 saves.
+When you have a ‘get some shutout innings free card,’ you tend to use it.
+Mark was terrific, finishing the 1986 season 14-6 with 10 saves.
 He gave up only 105 hits in the 157 innings, striking out 166 while walking 45.
-He was 3rd in the Rookie of the Year voting, trailing Jose Canseco and Wally Joyner, and was 6th in the Cy Young voting.
 I’d call it the best season ever for a Blue Jays reliever.

-In 1987 Mark wasn’t as good, but still was very effective with a 3.17 ERA in 89 games, setting the Jays record for games pitched in a season.
-Number 2 on the list is Paul Quantrill at 82 games pitched in 1998.
+In 1987 Mark wasn’t the same but was very effective with a 3.17 ERA in 89 games, setting the Jays’ record for games pitched in a season.
+Number 2 on the list is Paul Quantrill at 82 games in 1998.
 He won 10 games and saved 4 more, serving as a setup man for Tom Henke.
-Even though he pitched in 20 more games than 1986 he pitched 30 less innings.
-Williams still would have him out there for 3 or more innings on several occasions, he also used him to get one or two right-handers out several times.
-Jimy used him as an all-propose reliever, sending him out there in any situation.
+Even though he pitched in 20 more games than in 1986, he threw 30 fewer innings.
+Williams still would have him out there for 3 or more innings on several occasions.
+He also used him to get one or two right-handers out several times.
+Jimy used him as an all-propose reliever, sending him out in any situation.
 Eichhorn made the most appearances and faced the most batters of any AL reliever.
-As always he had a large split with a .642 OPS vs. RHB and a .760 OPS vs. lefties.
+He always had a significant split with a .642 OPS vs. RHB and a .760 OPS vs. lefties.

-In 1988 he was on pace to get into a lot of games again but he suffered an injury in early June that kept him out till September.
-He altered his delivery to try to make it harder for runners to steal on him and that cost him some effectiveness.
-His ERA jumped to 4.19, but I would kind of think some of that was because of the number of innings he had pitched over the last couple of years.
-Since some of his effectiveness might have been due unusual delivery, batters may have been able to get comfortable with it and maybe had an easier time picking up the ball when he released it.
-And, even throwing sidearm, that much work has to cause some wear and tear on an arm.
+In 1988 he was on pace to get into many games again, but he suffered an injury in early June that kept him out till September.
+He altered his delivery to make it harder for runners to steal on him, which cost him some effectiveness.
+His ERA jumped to 4.19.
+Some of that was because of the number of innings he had pitched over the last couple of years.
+Since some of his effectiveness came from to his unusual delivery, batters may have been able to get comfortable with it and had an easier time picking up the ball when he released it.
+And, even throwing sidearm, that much work has to cause wear and tear on the arm.

 After the 1988 season, feeling he had lost his effectiveness, the Jays sold Eichhorn to the Braves.
 After a pretty average season in Atlanta, the Angels signed him as a free agent.
-There he was again a very useful pitcher.
 After 2.5 good seasons with the Angels, the Jays traded Rob Ducey and Greg Myers to get him back on July 30, 1992, just in time for Mark to get 2 World Series rings.
-He pitched 4.1 shutout innings, over 4 games, in the two post seasons.
+He pitched 4.1 shutout innings over 4 games in the two postseasons.

 In 1993, he pitched in 54 games and had a 2.72 ERA.
-Cito started the season using him as a multiple inning reliever but as the season went on he was used more as a 1 inning or less, late inning setup man.
-After the second World Series win he signed as a free agent with the Orioles.
-Near the end of a very good season with the O’s he was injured and missed the whole 1995 season.
+Cito started the season using him as a multiple-inning reliever, but as the season went on, he was used more for one inning as a late-inning setup man.
+After the second World Series win, he signed as a free agent with the Orioles.
+Near the end of an excellent season with the O’s, he was injured and missed the 1995 season.
 He signed back with the Angels in 1996 but didn’t do well.
-Mark bounced around in the minors for a bit after that, including pitching in the Jays farm system in 2000 but didn’t pitch in the majors again.
+Mark bounced around the minors after that, pitching in the Jays’ farm system in 2000.
+He didn’t throw in the majors again.

-One of the things I’ve always wondered is why we don’t see more side arm/submarine type pitchers in the majors.
-The ones we do see have success; I think if I were a minor league pitcher who wasn’t likely to make the majors (the only kind of minor league pitcher I’d be) I’d give it a try, or try a knuckleball.
-In the 70’s and 80’s Kent Tekulve and Dan Quisenberry were very successful submarine style closers.
-As a group sidearmer’s tend to have very good control, but beyond that they don’t have much in common.
-Some have been hard throwers, some have had great curves or sliders, some throw sinkers, Dan Quisenberry even threw a knuckleball for a while and Eichhorn got by with a slow slow change.
-You can see Mark Eichhorn’s delivery in this YouTube video.
+I’ve always wondered why we don’t see more sidearm/submarine-type pitchers in the majors.
+The ones we see have success; if I were a minor league pitcher who wasn’t likely to make the majors (the only kind of minor league pitcher I’d be), I’d give it a try or try a knuckleball.
+In the ‘70s and ‘80s, Kent Tekulve and Dan Quisenberry were very successful submarine-style closers.
+And we have Adam Cimber now.
+As a group, sidearmers tend to have excellent control, but they don’t have much in common beyond that.
+Some have been hard throwers, some have had great curves or sliders, and some throw sinkers, Quisenberry even threw a knuckleball for a while, and Eichhorn got by with a slow, slow change.
+You can see Eichhorn’s delivery in this YouTube video:

-Sidearmers seem to be pretty durable and have, on average, had long careers.
-The most infamous one is Carl Mays who stands as the only major league pitcher to have killed a batter with a pitch.
-Likely the strange delivery had something to do with why Ray Chapman didn’t pick up the pitch and get out of the way.
-There were a number of other factors, balls were used longer back then and tended to be dirtier.
-With no lights at the stadium, in late afternoon, the ball would have been hard to see.
-But I digress, a lot.
-Mays was a straight underhand pitcher who threw very hard, a very good starting pitcher, just short of being a Hall of Fame type.
+Sidearmers are pretty durable and have, on average, had long careers.
+The most infamous one is Carl Mays, the only major league pitcher who killed a batter with a pitch.
+The strange delivery may have caused Ray Chapman not to pick up the pitch and get out of the way.
+There were many other factors.
+Balls were used longer back then and tended to be dirtier.
+Also, the ball would have been hard to see in the late afternoon with no lights at the stadium.
+But I digress a lot.
+Mays was a straight underhand pitcher who threw very hard, an outstanding starting pitcher, just short of being a Hall of Fame type.

 My father-in-law threw sidearm, much the same as Eichhorn’s delivery.
-He tore a muscle in his upper arm and, having a distrust of doctors, he never had it fixed.
-He couldn’t raise his arm, but man could he whip a ball.
+He tore a muscle in his upper arm, and distrusting doctors, he never had it fixed.
+He couldn’t raise his arm, but he could whip a ball.
 Playing catch with him, I’d always back up about as far as I could throw.
-Course, he was throwing to his son-in-law, and likely wanted to prove a point.
+But, he was throwing to his son-in-law and likely wanted to prove a point.
 He also had a nice natural curve on his throws.
-But, again I digress.
+But, again, I digress.

 Mark ended his career with a 3.00 ERA in 885.2 innings over 563 games.
 He is now a pitching coach for a high school baseball team in California.

-Mark coached his son’s Little League team that was featured in a documentary movie called Small Ball, A Little League Story in 2002.
+Mark coached his son’s Little League team featured in a documentary called Small Ball, A Little League Story in 2002.
 It was about their team trying to make the Little League World Series.